 If there is no change in your migraine pain after using these remedies, then immediately consult the doctor for medication.
 Make sure to get the advice of your doctor first before using any of these remedies.

 Do you know any other remedies?
 Please share with us.
+You might also want to check out our separate post on Top 8 Valuable Acupressure Points for Painful Migraines!

 Image Source – #1